BMW M42

-The BMW M42 is a DOHC straight-four petrol engine which was produced from 1989 to 1996.
-It is BMW's first mass-production DOHC engine and was produced alongside the BMW M40 SOHC four-cylinder engine as the higher performance engine.
+The BMW M42 is a dual overhead camshaft sixteen valve straight-four petrol engine which was produced from 1989 to 1996.
+It's BMW's first mass-production DOHC engine and was produced alongside the BMW M40 and later M43 SOHC four-cylinder engine as a higher power engine model.

-The M42 was replaced by the BMW M44, which was introduced in 1996.

 Compared with the M40, the M42 features a DOHC valvetrain, a timing chain, hydraulic valve lifters and an increased 10.0:1 compression ratio.
 Later versions of the M42 also feature a dual length intake manifold ("DISA").

 The M42 was used as the basis for the S42 racing engine, which powered the BMW 320i in the German Super Tourenwagen Cup.

+The M42 was replaced by the BMW M44 from its introduction in 1996.

 Design

 Following BMW's typical construction techniques at the time, the motor incorporates a cast-iron block and aluminium head.
 Weight-saving measures include aluminium chain cases, oil sump, motor mount arms, accessory mounts and a cartridge-style oil filter housing.
 Other features included a forged steel crankshaft and tubular stainless steel exhaust manifold instead of the more typical cast-iron items.
 BMW also fitted hydraulic motor mounts to decrease the inline four's inherent noise, vibration, and harshness compared to the smoother straight-six engines in production at that time.

 When installed in the BMW E30, a two-piece oil pan with a removable front sump was fitted to the M42.
 In this two-piece arrangement, the upper oil pan casting incorporates the oil pump's supply passage, and is sealed to the crankcase oil filter housing with a paper gasket.
 This can cause problems, because thermal cycles and engine vibration tend to loosen the upper pan mounting bolts inside the motor.

 All versions featured a low-maintenance timing chain with a self-adjusting hydraulic chain tensioner and hydraulic valve tappets.
 From September 1993, the chain idler gear was replaced by a more reliable curved plastic guide, requiring a new design of front engine/chain casing.
 The M42 uses the Bosch Motronic M1.7 engine management system, eliminating a distributor in favor of fully electronic ignition timing.
-The ignition system also uses a coil-on-plug system.
+Unlike the M50 engine, the M42 ignition system does not use a coil-on-plug system, relying instead on a separate coil pack and plug leads.
 In markets that required emissions controls, the DME also incorporates an oxygen sensor and three-way catalytic converter.

+From September 1993 - at the same time as the spring loaded Multi V auxiliary drive belt was introduced - the potentially troublesome timing chain idler gear was replaced by a curved chain guide rail that required a redesigned front timing case.

 From January 1995, the M42 (and all other BMW engines) received the EWS-II engine immobiliser with a revised ECU, a transponder chip in the ignition key, a plastic ring around the ignition lock (introduced with a new steering lock December 1994 in preparation) and an EWS transponder unit behind the glovebox.